Victims of Nazi Germany: Republicans of Spain

+Communists and other leftists

 German communists were among the first to be imprisoned in concentration camps.
 Their ties to the USSR concerned Hitler, and the Nazi Party was intractably opposed to communism.
 Rumors of communist violence were spread by the Nazis to justify the Enabling Act of 1933, which gave Hitler his first dictatorial powers.
 Hermann Göring testified at Nuremberg that Nazi willingness to repress German Communists prompted Hindenburg and the old elite to cooperate with them.
 Hitler and the Nazis also despised German leftists because of their resistance to Nazi racism.
 Hitler referred to Marxism and "Bolshevism" as means for "the international Jew" to undermine "racial purity", stir up class tension and mobilize trade unions against the government and business.
 When the Nazis occupied a territory, communists, socialists and anarchists were usually among the first to be repressed; this included summary executions.
 An example is Hitler's Commissar Order, in which he demanded the summary execution of all Soviet troops who were political commissars who offered resistance or were captured in battle.

-Enemy nationals
+Citizens of the Allied powers

 Thousands of people, primarily diplomats, of nationalities associated with the Allies (China and Mexico, for example) and Spanish Civil War refugees in occupied France were interned or executed.
 After Italy's 1943 surrender, many Italian nationals (including partisans and Italian soldiers disarmed by the Germans) were sent to concentration camps.